SCLW/Circuitry-Based-Sound/readme.md

-"Circuitry-Based Sound" is an artistic workshop in the fields of electronic music, sound art, and performance.
-This project equips artists with practical hands-on skills for building their own musical circuitry or modifying existing audio hardware.
-It offers practical knowledge of electronics useful for sound creation, noise making and music interaction.
-Participants are introduced to soldering and assembling audio circuits on breadboards or perfboards in the context of audio, composition, live performance and sound art.
-A major portion of the project will be devoted to hardware prototyping, including test and fault finding sessions.
-The emphasis will be upon the designing of electronic instruments as well as interfacing transducers and developing alternative controllers.
-Artistic and practical use of the circuits will also be explored and discussed.
+"Circuitry-Based Sound" is an artistic workshop at the intersection of electronic music, sound art, and performance.
+The course provides hands-on skills for building custom musical circuits and modifying existing audio hardware.
+Participants gain practical knowledge of electronics for sound creation, noise making, and music interaction.
+The workshop covers soldering, assembling circuits on breadboards and perfboards, and explores applications in audio composition, live performance, and sound art.

+A major focus is on hardware prototyping, including testing and fault finding, with an emphasis on designing electronic instruments, interfacing transducers, and developing alternative controllers.
+The artistic and practical use of the circuits is also explored and discussed.

 Below is a documentation of the workshop's study materials and findings.
 <br>